revx0012/FloppaKSU-SM-A32x/README.md

 2. Copy the ZIP to your device
 3. Flash via KernelSU-Next Manager app, or via custom recovery (TWRP/OrangeFox)
 4. Reboot

+**IMPORTANT!!!
+WHEN FLASHING FOR FIRST TIME, IF IT REBOOTS AGAIN WHEN BOOTING..
+DO NOT PANIC!
+LET IT BOOT!
+This is completely normal, let it boot again.
+If it does not boot after waiting for 1 or 2 reboots then assume it is a bootloop and restore from your original boot.img, this may also happen even after flashing successfully but it depends.**

 ## Credits